Why it matters

 From that log, VRT derives:

-- Record treatment status — plays since last Record Restore treatment, flagging records overdue for care.
+Record treatment status — plays since last Record Restore treatment, with flags for records overdue for care.

-- Record Restore readiness — stock levels monitored in ml, with low-stock alerts before maintenance is interrupted.
+Record Restore stock — fluid levels monitored in ml, with low-stock alerts before your maintenance routine is interrupted.

-- Stylus tip cleaning — play-count-based reminders that appear at the point of logging, before the record plays.
+Stylus tip cleaning reminders — play-count-based prompts that appear at the point of logging, before the record plays.

-- Cartridge service monitoring — cumulative stylus wear hours from logged play times, with service thresholds per cartridge.
+Cartridge service monitoring — cumulative stylus wear hours from logged play times, with service thresholds set per cartridge.

-- Collection intelligence — play counts, usage history and treatment records per album.
+Collection intelligence — play counts, usage history and care records per album.

 The dashboard brings all of this into one view: cartridge health, Record Restore readiness, recent plays and system configuration.